Znis/samaybaji-web-app/README.md

 ### Frontend
 Make sure you have Node.js and npm installed on your machine.

+Clone the repository.
 *Configure the backend node server url in the src/api-routes/base.ts.*

-Clone the repository and run the following command from project root directory.
+Run the following command from project root directory.
 1. **Switch to frontend-main branch (default)**
    ```bash
    git checkout frontend-main